IsaaacLim/42cursus-CPP-Modules/Modules/07/README.md

   p4 = p1;      //Assignment operator
   ```

 - _Note: a `main.cpp` file was given in the intra.
-It's for ex02 but I don't think it's intended to be there.
+It's for ex02 but it wasn't explicitly mentioned that it needs to be used.
 I've included a copy of this file in my repo under `main_intra.cpp`_